-Anonymous asked: hello! i'm faab and identify as male. hopefully i'll be starting my transition soon; getting my hair cut off and getting a binder and less feminine clothing, but i still live with my mom. she'll notice and get suspicious and i already know that she's kind of transphobic. i can't really hold off on transitioning any longer because i really just feel horrible and dysphoric all the time but i don't know what to do and i'm kind of freaking out.
+Anonymous said: hello! i'm faab and identify as male. hopefully i'll be starting my transition soon; getting my hair cut off and getting a binder and less feminine clothing, but i still live with my mom. she'll notice and get suspicious and i already know that she's kind of transphobic. i can't really hold off on transitioning any longer because i really just feel horrible and dysphoric all the time but i don't know what to do and i'm kind of freaking out.

 It makes me really sad and angry that you have such a hard line to walk between keeping yourself well/fending off dysphoria/etc and keeping yourself safe.
 I know this is the reality for a lot of us, and it’s just so frustrating and miserable that it is.